colites/Popular-Stock-Sentiment-Analysis/README.md

 # Popular-Stock-Sentiment-Analysis

 This project is a web application that performs sentiment analysis on popular stock tickers found on Reddit.
 It scrapes Reddit for mentions of these tickers and collects financial news articles related to them.
 The application provides various visualizations for sentiment analysis results.
+The future purpose for this project will be to create a application that can perform sentiment analysis on text along with visual data analytics with a large choice of models in ensemble, all through an easy to use UI that will allow even the less tech savvy people be able to observe analytics for popular stock tickers.

 A demo version of this application is deployed on AWS and can be accessed at: